bitgridio/test-janus-reddit/README.md

 ### How this was created

-I simply ran the regenerator specifying the subreddit 'vrsites' which is mostly a listing of links that people submit to their Janus rooms.
+I simply ran the regenerator specifying the subreddit 'funny'.

 The following is a list of command from start to finish to generate the `/public/index.html` file found in this repository.